-The purpose of the reserves policy for the Trust is to ensure the stability of the schools' operations, to protect it so that it can adjust quickly to financial circumstances such as large unplanned expenditure, cyclical maintenance and working capital requirements.
-The Trust holds reserves to provide sufficient working capital to cover delays between spending and receipt of grant income, to provide a cushion to deal with unexpected emergencies such as urgent maintenance or long-term sickness where unforeseen costs are incurred and to build up funding for planned future capital projects.
-The Trust aims to have the equivalent of 8% of GAG held as reserves within each school, amounting to £750,000.
-Free reserves (unrestricted plus GAG funds) amount to £1.642m.
+The purpose of the reserves policy for the Trust is to ensure the stability of each schools' operations, to protect the Trust so that it can adjust quickly to financial circumstances such as large unplanned expenditure, cyclical maintenance and working capital requirements.
+The Trust holds reserves to provide sufficient working capital to cover delays between spending and receipt of grant income, to provide a cushion to deal with unexpected emergencies such as urgent maintenance or long term sickness where unforeseen costs are incurred and to build up funding for planned future capital projects.
+The Trust aims to have the equivalent of 8% of GAG held as reserves within each school, amounting to c£750,000.
+Free reserves (unrestricted plus GAG funds) at 31 August 2021 amount to £1.816m.